 We encourage participation from engineers, experimentalists and theoreticians investigating brain and behaviour in humans and animals.
 Our discussions will cover research in the following areas, as well as many others:

 We will have an exciting lineup of invited speakers, a poster session for students and faculty, and several parallel workshops.
 This event is open to all, whether you’d like to present a poster, network, or simply attend and enjoy the conversations.
+We encourage participation from researchers at all stages of their career from faculty to undergraduates, and from across a variety of methodologies - including engineers, experimentalists and theoreticians -- investigating brain and behavior in humans, animals, and machines.
 Everyone is invited to join us and be a part of this exciting interdisciplinary exchange!

 Poster spots are assigned on a first-come, first-served basis, with a set number reserved per CS and Psychology.
 Confirmed presenters will receive further details, including poster dimensions.
 To help up plan and allocate space for your posters, we need to have your poster abstract in advance.
 There are two Best Poster Awards, chosen by the organizing committee.